akeesari/anjikeesari/docs/developertools/software/windows.md

 **Search choco commands**

-Use the following link and click on search button and start typing required software and copy the command into clipboard then open PowerShell window in admin mode to run the commands.
+Use the following link, click on the search button, and start typing the required software.
+Copy the command provided into the clipboard, then open a PowerShell window in administrator mode to execute the commands.

  [https://community.chocolatey.org/](https://community.chocolatey.org/){:target="_blank"}

 ## Install VS code

+It is the most commonly used IDE, It is widely used for programming and supports various languages with extensive customization options.

 ```
 choco install vscode